snltd/illumos-telegraf-plugins/README.md

 _ "github.com/snltd/illumos-telegraf-plugins/inputs/zpool"
 ```

-Certain linux-centric plugins will break a Telegraf build on Illumos.
+Certain linux-centric plugins will break a Telegraf build on illumos.
 To
 build 1.16.3 on my system I had to remove the `modbus`, `ecs`, and `docker`
 inputs, but normally I take out way more than that.
 I pretty much only leave
 in the things I actually need.